ornellion/100DaysOfCode/round2-log.md

 More projects!
 Decided to return to working on two projects in tandem but have a more casual approach by coding on my laptop with CSI in the background.
 It makes more sense for my shorter coding sessions or when it feels like a chore or rather than a fun project I'm working on.

 One of the hardest parts can be deciding on the subject matter though.
 The current Codecademy project is a Company Home Page and the next freeCodeCamp project is a Product Landing Page so I might link the two.
 Definitely gets the creativity going ✨

+---

+### Day 19: March 23, 2024

+**Today's Progress**:
+- freeCodeCamp: Continued working on Build a Technical Documentation Page Project

+**Thoughts**:

+Adding content to the website is longer than expected.
+For something that's more content heavy I decided to work on the HTML before the CSS and then make it responsive.
+I have plenty of projects to work on and change my approach if there is a better way to do it.